 The CS pin must be deasserted on a byte boundary (multiples of eight bits); otherwise, the operation is aborted and no data is programmed.
-The reprogramming of the data bytes is internally self-timed and takes a maximum time of t_P .
+Reprogramming the data bytes is internally self-timed and takes a maximum time of tp.
 During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.